Lisa Lichtfus

-Lisa Lichtfus (born 28 December 1999) is a Belgian professional footballer who plays as a goalkeeper for Première Ligue club Le Havre and the Belgium women's national team.
+Lisa Lichtfus (born 28 December 1999) is a Belgian professional footballer who plays as a goalkeeper for Frauen Bundesliga club TSG Hoffenheim and the Belgium women's national team.
 She has previously played for Standard Liège in the Belgian Women's Super League.

 Club career

 Standard Liège

 From the age of ten, Lichtfus has risen through the youth ranks at Standard Liège.
 On 23 August 2016, she made her debut at senior level in the Champions League qualification match against ZFK Minsk.
 She was part of the Standard Liège team that won the Belgian league title in 2016 and 2017, and the Belgian Cup in 2018.
 In 2017 and 2019 she received the Sparkle award for best Belgian goalkeeper.

 Dijon FCO

 Lichtfus signed with Dijon FCO in June 2021.
 She made her Dijon debut on 9 January 2022 against PSG in the French Women's Cup, where she was praised for her saves in the goalless draw (PSG won after penalties).
 In the 2022/23 season she established herself as Dijon's first-choice goalkeeper.